Welcome to the most complete guide to going solar in 2022.

 There are so many companies to choose from, so many different products and, like any purchase, there are even scams to be on the lookout for.

 Before a single panel is placed on your roof, you’ll want to be prepared.
-When you know what to expect from the technology and the install team behind it, the switch to solar is a painless one.
+When you know what to expect from the technology and the install team behind it, the switch to solar is easy.

-In our experience, it’s a pretty exciting one; especially when our customers are able to finally seize control of their energy.
+In our experience, it’s a pretty exciting decision; especially when our customers are able to finally seize control of their energy.

 But don’t worry if you feel overwhelmed.
 We’re here to help!